-Transit Oriented Development (TOD) Master Plan for South Corridor Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Planning Project Begin Date 10/1/2021 Phase Begin Date 10/1/2021 Project Implementation Date 9/30/2024 Phase End Date 9/30/2024 Project Completion Percentage 5% Phase Completion Percentage 5% Amount by Funding Source(s) PTP- \$260,000 FTA- \$1,040,000 Total- \$1,300,000 Project/Contract No. OSP250/CIP215-DTPW19-DE(6) Amount Spent as of 9/30/2022 \$0 Commission District(s) 7,8,9 Capital Budget Project # 672670 Site # 3002562
+Transit Oriented Development (TOD) Master Pla an for South Corridor Department Trans PTP Category it Post-Unification Project Category Rapid Transit Improvement Project Phase s Planning Project Begin Date 10/1/202 Phase Begin Date 1 06/26/2022 Project Implementation Date 9/30/202 Phase End Date 4 9/30/2024 Project Completion Percentage 62' Phase Completion Percentage 50% Amount by Funding Source(s) PTP- \$260,00 FTA- \$1,040,00 Total- \$1,300,00 0 Amount Spent as of 9/30/2023 \$343,00 Commission District(s) 0 7,8,9 Capital Budget Project # 67267 Site # 0 3002562

-The South Corridor runs approximately 20 miles from the Dadeland South Metrorail Station to Florida City and has a general project alignment that runs north along the South-Dade Transitway.
-This project will result in a Corridor Master Transit-Oriented Development (TOD) Plan for the South and inform the ongoing private and public development along the Transitway.
+The South Corridor runs approximately 20 miles from the Dadeland South Metrorail Station to Florida City and has a general project alignment that runs north along the South-Dade TransitWay.
+This project will result in a Corridor Master Transit-Oriented Development (TOD) Plan for the South and inform the ongoing private and public development along the TransitWay.
 Work will focus more intensely on individual station areas.

-DTPW has been awarded an FTA Pilot Program for TOD planning grant to cover up to 80% of the comprehensive planning for this project.
+DTPW was awarded an FTA Pilot Program for TOD planning grant to cover up to 80% of the comprehensive planning for this project.
 The study was issued NTP in June 2022.
 Two kick-off meetings were held with Partners and Stakeholders.
 Collection of prior plans and data along the corridor was completed.
-Station area selection and development, typologies, public and stakeholder involvement plan development commenced.
-The study is ongoing, and the completion date was adjusted to accommodate two years required to complete the work.
+Development of typologies and station area selection is completed.
+The project has produced a final station area selection memo and final chapter 1 of the report.
+Additionally, draft documents for the affordable housing assessment, water and wastewater analysis and the bicycle and pedestrian analysis are completed.

-Fiscal Year PTP Cost Estimate Cost Increase (Decrease) PTP Expenditure as of Fiscal Year Estimated PTP Balance as of Fiscal Year Completion Date FY 2020 \$260,000 - \$0 \$260,000 September 2023 FY 2021 \$260,000 - \$0 \$260,000 September 2023 FY 2022 \$260,000 - \$0 \$260,000 September 2024
+Fiscal Year PTP Cost Estimate Cost Increase (Decrease) PTP Expenditure as of Fiscal Year Estimated PTP Balance as of Fiscal Year Completion Date FY 2020 \$260,000 - \$0 \$260,000 September 2023 FY 2021 \$260,000 - \$0 \$260,000 September 2023 FY 2022 \$260,000 - \$0 \$260,000 September 2024 FY2023 \$260,000 - \$48,000 \$212,000 September 2024

-South Dade Area Bus Maintenance Facility Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Planning and preliminary Design Project Begin Date 5/1/2020 Phase Begin Date 5/1/2020 Project Implementation Date 7/31/2025 Phase End Date 9/29/2023 Project Completion Percentage 7% Phase Completion Percentage 85% Amount by Funding Source(s) PTP- \$268,500,000 Project/Contract No. CIP227/CIP142-TR15-PE-1 Amount Spent as of 9/30/2022 \$1,459,000 Commission District(s) 9 Capital Budget Project # 2000001321 Site # 3002564
+South Dade Transit Operations Center (fka South Dade Area Bus Maintenance Facility)

+Department PTP Category

+Transit Post-Unification

+Project Category Project Phase

+Rapid Transit Improvements Procurement

+Project Begin Date Phase Begin Date

+5/1/2020 4/23/2023

+Project Implementation Date Phase End Date

+10/01/2027 5/31/2024

+Project Completion Percentage Phase Completion Percentage

+10% 95%

+Amount by Funding Source(s) Project/Contract No.

+PTP- \$308,600,000 CIP227/CIP142-TR15-PE-1

+Amount Spent as of 9/30/2023 Commission District(s)

+\$9,127,000 9

+Capital Budget Project # Site #

+2000001321 3002564

 This project entails a planning study, land acquisition, development of design criteria package, design, construction, and operations of a new South-Dade bus maintenance facility to serve the bus operations needs more effectively and efficiently of the South Dade area.
-The facility will serve as the operating base for the beginning and end points of service for the bus fleet on the South-Dade Transitway Corridor as well as other routes currently in the vicinity of this facility to reduce operating expense and reduce dead head miles.
+The facility will serve as the operating base for the beginning and end points of service for the bus fleet on the South-Dade TransitWay Corridor as well as other routes currently in the vicinity of this facility to reduce operating expense and reduce dead head miles.
 The bus facility entails bus operations, maintenance, parts storage, wash and service areas and employee/visitor parking.
 The site includes parking for one hundred (100) 60-foot articulated battery electric buses (BEBs) with charging capability.
 The Facility sits on a 20-acre site located near the southwest corner of the intersection of SW 127 Avenue and Biscayne Drive.
-The project delivery method has changed from Design-Build to Design-Bid-Build.
+The project is being implemented via design-bid-build process.